Manni1000/Gof2-Inventory-Editor/README.md

 for now the imput file has to be named gof2_save_game_4 the preview save file with the same number has to exist but the data in it does not matter

+also this is for the pc version i might also make it work for mobile

 item structure:
 ![2023-02-23_05-16](https://user-images.githubusercontent.com/62727737/220820638-0e4d7bfe-f25a-426c-94fc-b5ac86af38ca.png)